Aaron Montgomery Ward: Early years

-Aaron Montgomery Ward was born on February 17, 1843 in Chatham, New Jersey. to a large family with a modest income.
+Aaron Montgomery Ward was born on February 17, 1843 in Chatham Borough, New Jersey. to a large family with a modest income.
 When he was about 9 years old, his father Sylvester Ward moved the family to Niles, Michigan, where Montgomery attended public schools.
 When Montgomery was 14, he was apprenticed to a trade to help support the family.
 According to his brief memoirs, he first earned 25 cents per day at a cutting machine in a barrel stave factory and then stacking brick in a kiln at 30 cents a day.

 Energy and ambition drove Ward to seek employment in the town of St. Joseph, Michigan, where he went to work in a shoe store.
 This was a market town for a farm area devoted to fruit orchards.
 Starting in sales eventually led him to the profession that made him famous.
 Being a fair salesman, within nine months he was engaged as a salesman in a general country store at $6/month plus board, a considerable salary at the time.
 He rose to become head clerk and general manager of the store, and worked there for three years.
 By the end of that time, his salary was $100/month plus his board.
 He left for a better job in a competing store, where he worked another two years.
 In this period, Ward learned retailing.